MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Can existing technologies in your environment be part of the solution?**

-   If your existing data platform has machine learning capabilities, as [Azure Databricks](/azure/databricks/machine-learning/) does, you can use if for certain steps, like data transformation and feature engineering, training, fine-tuning, and other steps in Azure Machine Learning.
+   If your existing data platform has machine learning capabilities, as [Azure Databricks](/azure/databricks/machine-learning/) does, you can use it for certain steps, like data transformation and feature engineering, training, fine-tuning, and other steps in Azure Machine Learning.
 Combining technologies helps you minimize the cost and complexity involved in using a data platform for functions it might not be ideally suited for.

 ### Nonfunctional requirements